lewagon/data-engineering-setup/_partials/ubuntu_ansible_part1.md

 - Install the **GitHub CLI**: the CLI tool that we'll use to interact with your GitHub account directly from the terminal.

 The playbook is also running checks to see if things are installed or not.
 This is so you can safely re-run the playbook without any problems.

+💡 Curious about how Ansible playbooks are defined, take a look at the playbook being run at this [link here 🔗](https://github.com/lewagon/data-engineering-setup/blob/main-automation/automation/vm-ansible-setup/playbooks/setup_vm_part1.yml)